Deepak-25yadav/Clone-Famous_Footwear/README.md

-# wicked-edge-6587
+# Clone of Famous Footwear

-Famous Footwear is a retail store that specializes in footwear for men, women, and children. <br>
+Famous Footwear is a retail store that specializes that specializes in footwear for men, women and children.
+This is an online footwear shop.
+You get to order the pair of shoes that you love and sign up with us for constant updates on new stock.<br>

 use this http for backend datas <br>
 http://localhost:5555/users => storing user data <br>